Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 #### Claiming your LUNAR with MyCrypto

-The AXIACoin-JS [Claims app](https://axiasolar.js.org/apps/#/claims) helps you sign a message from MyCrypto.
-MyCrypto is good to use in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
+The AXIA-JS [Claims app](https://AXIA.js.org/apps/#/claims) helps you sign a message from MyCrypto.
+MyCrypto is good to use in case you have stored the key to the Ethereum account holding your AXC indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics and the AXIA signer.

 > **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 Please make sure